wincle/Fast-and-Accurate-Unconstrained-Face-Detector/README.md

 The C++ implementation of NPD

-Notice:The code is being Test!

-The result is trained by 200k pos data and the template is 24*24
+The result is trained by 200k pos data and the template is 24*24, stages number is 620, model size is 540kb.

 # How to use